 *Cancellations must be made prior to 12:00pm on April 10, 2023

 is the founding member of the Phoenix law firm of Holden Willits PLC.
-A 1980 graduate of Duke Law School, he has concentrated his practice for over 35 years in the areas of construction law, representing primarily owners, contractors, subcontractors, materials suppliers and sureties.
+A 1980 graduate of Duke Law School, he has concentrated his practice for over 41 years in the areas of construction law, representing primarily owners, contractors, subcontractors, materials suppliers and sureties.
 Mr. Holden is a frequent author and speaker on a wide range of construction issues.
 He helped draft the 1992 and 1998 amendments to the Arizona mechanics' and materialman's lien laws.
 He was also one of the primary authors of Arizona's revolutionary private sector prompt payment law enacted in 2000 and the 2010 prompt pay amendments.
 He was the founder and first chair of the Arizona State Bar Construction Law Section, and he serves as legal counsel for the Arizona Builders Alliance.
-He is also an adjunct professor at Arizona State University School of Law and has taught a course on construction law for the past 12 years.
-Mr. Holden is listed in Best Lawyers in America and Southwest Super Lawyers.
+He is also an adjunct professor at Arizona State University School of Law and has taught a course on construction law for the past 18 years.
+In 2010, 2013 and 2019, he was selected by Best Lawyers in America as the Lawyer of the Year for Construction Law in Phoenix.
+Southwest SuperLawyers has named him one of the top 50 lawyers in Phoenix eight of the last ten years.
 He was elected as a Fellow to the American College of Construction Lawyers in 2011.
+(03/2022)